SunilKumarPeela/CyberSecurityProjects/README.md

 <h1>List privilege Access</h1>

 >I have provided access to the files to users, groups and others using linux bash scripting and the file is attached above

+<h1>SQL tool Filters</h1>

+>I have used SQL tool for filtering databases for the investigation.
+I have attached the document the steps I have done above